LalithaJanneti/Iris-Flower-classification/README(1).md

-# 🌸 Iris Flower Classification using Logistic Regression
+# 🌸 Iris Flower Classification using Machine Learning

-This project classifies Iris flowers into Setosa, Versicolor, or Virginica based on sepal/petal length and width.
+This project classifies Iris flowers into three species — *Setosa*, *Versicolor*, and *Virginica* — based on petal and sepal dimensions using a Logistic Regression model.

+## 📊 Dataset
+The classic [Iris dataset](https://archive.ics.uci.edu/ml/datasets/iris), which includes:
+- sepal length
+- sepal width
+- petal length
+- petal width
+- species (target)

-## 🔧 Technologies Used
+## 🛠️ Tools Used
 - Python
+- Pandas
-- Pandas, Seaborn, Matplotlib
+- Seaborn, Matplotlib
 - scikit-learn (Logistic Regression)
-- Pickle (to save model)

-## 📊 Dataset
-- Built-in Iris dataset from `sklearn.datasets`

-## 📈 Workflow
+## 🧠 ML Workflow
-- Data Preprocessing
+- Data loading & preprocessing
 - Exploratory Data Analysis (EDA)
-- Model Training
-- Model Evaluation
-- Model Deployment (Pickle)
+- Model training using Logistic Regression
+- Accuracy score & classification report
+- Heatmap and pairplots for visualization

+## ✅ Model Accuracy
+Achieved over **95% accuracy** on test data.

+## 🚀 Future Improvements
+- Try other classifiers (SVM, KNN, Random Forest)
+- Build a UI using Streamlit or Flask

+## 📂 How to Use
+1. Clone this repo or open the notebook in Google Colab
+2. Run all cells to train the model and see visualizations